Last updated: 9 May 2026 | Reviewed against official UK guidance where available | Benefits and Tax Credits

 Frequently Asked Questions

-When will I see the new Universal Credit rate in my payment?
+When will I see the new rate?